jtpils/FixedCNN/README.md

 - Although the MATLAB library can implement a simple FP-CNN for now, there are still many problems in this code.
 I will fix these problems in the future.

 - To enhance the library's robustness and compatibility, an elaborate and overall unit test module is under construsting which will check more complicated conditions in application scenarios.

+- I try my best to design every function as similar with TensorFlow-type as possible so that people who are fimiliar with TensorFlow can easily tranfer to this library without much learning effort.